BnayaCohen/BnayaCohen/README.md

 - 👯 I’m looking to collaborate on **Open Source Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/BnayaCohen](https://github.com/BnayaCohen?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://github.com/BnayaCohen?tab=repositories)

 - 📫 How to reach me **bnaya98@gmail.com**